section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 This includes different methods that take data and fit them into the data or feature.

-Transformers involve the following stages:
+Transformers involves the following stages:

 #### Tokenizer

-It convert the input text and converts it into word tokens.
-This word tokens are short phrases that act as inputs into our model.
+It converts the input text and converts it into word tokens.
+These word tokens are short phrases that act as inputs into our model.

-For a detailed information about Tokenizer click [here](https://huggingface.co/transformers/main_classes/tokenizer.html).
+For detailed information about Tokenizer click [here](https://huggingface.co/transformers/main_classes/tokenizer.html).

 #### StopWordsRemover

-It extract all the stop words available in our dataset.
-Stop words are set of words that are used in a given sentence frequently.
+It extracts all the stop words available in our dataset.
+Stop words are a set of words that are used in a given sentence frequently.
 These words may be biased when building the classifier.

 For a detailed information about StopWordsRemover click [here](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.feature.StopWordsRemover.html).

 #### CountVectorizer

-It convert from text to vectors of numbers.
-Numbers are easily understood by the machine rather than text.
+It converts from text to vectors of numbers.
+Numbers are understood by the machine easily rather than text.

 For a detailed information about CountVectorizer click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c).

 #### Inverse Document Frequency(IDF)

-It's a statistic measure that indicates how important a word is relative to other documents in a collection of documents.
+It's a statistical measure that indicates how important a word is relative to other documents in a collection of documents.
 This creates a relation between different words in a document.

-If a word frequently appears in a given document, and also frequently appears in other documents, it shows that it has no predictive power towards classification.
+If a word appears frequently in a given document and also appears frequently in other documents, it shows that it has little predictive power towards classification.
-The more the word is rare in given documents the more it has value in predictive analysis.
+The more the word is rare in given documents, the more it has value in predictive analysis.

-For a detailed understanding about IDF click [here](https://medium.com/the-programmer/how-does-bag-of-words-tf-idf-works-in-deep-learning-d668d05d281b).
+For a detailed understanding of IDF click [here](https://medium.com/the-programmer/how-does-bag-of-words-tf-idf-works-in-deep-learning-d668d05d281b).

 2. Estimators
-An estimator takes data as input, fits model into the data, and produces a model we can use to make predictions.
+   An estimator takes data as input, fits the model into the data, and produces a model we can use to make predictions.

 The estimator is as shown.

 #### LogisticRegression

 This is the algorithm that we shall use in building our model.
 It's a statistical analysis method used to predict an output based on prior pattern recognition and analysis.

 We shall have five pipeline stages: Tokenizer, StopWordsRemover, CountVectorizer, Inverse Document Frequency(IDF), and LogisticRegression.